SilviaEiden/Pewlett-Hackard-Analysis/README.md

 * An initial data exploration on Pewlett-Hackard’s employee dataset was done to filter all the employees who were born between January 1, 1952 and December 31, 1955; whom are considered employees of retirement-age.
 As data was retrieved, it was found that the total count of retirement-age employees is 133, 776, which is stored in the **Retirement Titles** table.
 This number is quite high as it includes employees that had multiple job titles throughout the years as well as employees that no longer work at the company.

 * To exclude those employees that may have had multiple titles due to promotions, the **DISTINCT ON** statement was used to consider the most recent job title for each employee.
 In addition, the **to_date** statement was used to remove the employees that have already left the company and keep only those employees with a "to date” that is equal to '9999-01-01'.
-This filtered data is stored in the **Unique Titles** table, which has a total of 72,458 employees with their most recent job title, that are currently working at the company and that are ready to retire.
+This filtered data is stored in the **Unique Titles** table, which has a total of 72,458 current, retirement-age employees with their most recent job title.

 To create the **Unique Titles** table, the PostgreSQL query is as follows: